bitcoinops/bitcoinops.github.io/_topics/en/cpfp-carve-out.md

   - title: Research into alternatives to CPFP carve-out for fee bumping in multiparty contract protocols
     url: /en/newsletters/2021/12/08/#fee-bumping-research

+  - title: "Discussion about the incompatibility between cluster mempool and CPFP carve-out"
+    url: /en/newsletters/2024/01/17/#cpfp-carve-out-needs-to-be-removed

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Transaction pinning